sfigg/commercialization-public/customize/desktop/customize-power-slider.md

 ### Configure performance and power settings

 To engage your customized power settings only when the slider is in a particular mode, create an **AddPowerSettingDirective** in your INF file that indicates the default values for each overlay.
-There are **Default** directives that must be included in an **AddPowerSetting** section.
+There are six **Default** directives that must be included in an **AddPowerSetting** section.
 A **Default** directive specifies the three overlays that apply to an AC and DC power state each.

-Add the following three directives to define settings for the various slider modes:
+For Windows 10, build 1709, add the following to define settings for the various slider modes:

 | Slider mode                 | INF GUID                                | Ppkg SchemeAlias                                              |
 |:----------------------------|:----------------------------------------|:--------------------------------------------------------------|